The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 # Project overview
 You're going to be building a site that fetches a single pokemon at a time, and then displays information about it.
 You can also personalize that pokemon a bit with some more information that *you* enter.
 This project covers the frontend only and deals with DOM manipulation, data fetching, and state management.

-In total, it takes about 100 lines of JS and 50 lines of html/css to complete this project.
+In total, it takes *about* 100 lines of JS and 60 lines of html/css to complete this project.
 That should be something you can do in two days, and if not, there are plenty of "Check for understanding" questions for you to review.
 It's time to take your learning into your own hands.

 # Site Demo
 Here's a look at the finished site, in a gif!
 (We couldn't link you to the site itself because then you'd be able to copy it, and that's cheating!)